rust-lang/book/src/ch01-01-installation.md

 ### Troubleshooting

-To check whether you have Rust installed correctly, open a shell and enter this
+To check whether you have the Rust® compiler installed correctly, open a shell and enter this line:
-line:

 ```console
 $ rustc --version